 You can do this either with a simple rock, paper, scissors.
 Or, choosing the most commonly used method: eyes.
 This is when both the players are to make the first shot by maintaining eye contact.

 If you make the shot and your opponent does not, you decide whether to go first.
-If both miss, they keep on going as long as one hit and the other one misses.
-Also, the cup is NOT removed during this phase of the game.
+If both players miss, they keep on going as long as one hit and the other one misses.
+Also, no team’s cups are removed during this phase of the game.

 2) Elbow/Wrists Rule